-- (a) To focus future residential growth in appropriate community areas. - (b) To minimize residential conflicts by establishing appropriate buffer zones to industrial and resource activities, including forestry and agriculture. - (c) To minimize residential impact on sensitive habitat by establishing buffers to significant natural habitat features. - (d) To minimize the impact of residential development activity on community watersheds within the Plan area.
+- (a) To focus future residential growth in appropriate community areas. - (b) To minimize residential conflicts and air quality impacts by establishing appropriate buffer zones to industrial and resource activities, including forestry and agriculture.

-- (e) To encourage subdivision design and development which provides a variety of parcel sizes. - (f) To minimize, where possible, land clearing activity at all phases of residential development. - (g) To encourage dwelling design and siting which takes advantage of opportunities for energy efficient homes including passive solar heating. - (h) To encourage the building of a range of housing types and opportunities to address affordable, rental, seniors and special needs housing. - (i) To provide for cluster housing opportunities in appropriate residential areas. - (i) To discourage additional driveway access onto the Sunshine Coast Highway. - (k) To provide for home occupation employment opportunities compatible in scale and character with residential and rural neighbourhoods. - (I) To provide rural lifestyle opportunities through larger parcel sizes and compatible rural land uses. - (m) To provide for auxiliary small scale commercial and light industrial activity in appropriate areas. - (n) To provide for a greater variety of agricultural activities, including local food production and sales. - (o) To reduce the risk of wildfire hazard in residential areas. - (p) To encourage sustainable development of the land.
+- (c) To minimize residential impact on sensitive habitat by establishing buffers to significant natural habitat features. - (d) To minimize the impact of residential development activity on community watersheds within the Plan area. - (e) To encourage subdivision design and development which provides a variety of parcel sizes. - (f) To minimize, where possible, land clearing activity at all phases of residential development. - (f)(g) To support development in brownfield sites (previously developed) as a priority over greenfield sites (undeveloped land). - (g)(h) To encourage dwelling design and siting which takes advantage of opportunities for energy efficient homes including passive solar heating. - (h)(i) To encourage the building of a range of housing types and opportunities to address affordable, rental, seniors and special needs housing, including persons with disabilities and low-income residents. - (i)(j) To provide for cluster housing opportunities in appropriate residential areas. - (j)(k) To discourage additional driveway access onto the Sunshine Coast Highway. - (k)()\\\\\\To provide for home occupation employment opportunities compatible in scale and character with residential and rural neighbourhoods. - (H)(m) To provide rural lifestyle opportunities through larger parcel sizes and compatible rural land uses. - (m)(n) To provide for auxiliary small scale commercial and light industrial activity in appropriate areas. - (n)(o) To provide for a greater variety of agricultural activities, including local food production and sales. - (o)(p) To reduce the risk of wildfire hazard in residential areas. - (p)(q) To encourage sustainable uses when considering development approval of the land.

-- (a) Opportunities for affordable rental, seniors and special needs housing shall be made available through zoning providing for auxiliary dwellings, duplexes, suites within houses, mobile homes, special rental housing, transition homes, and full size second dwellings in most parts of the Plan area subject to parcel size and other requirements. - (b) Through the subdivision review process for subdivisions and building permit applications, homeowners or developers are encouraged to organize their projects to capitalize on available opportunities for passive and active solar energy, particularly in off-grid areas. - (c) Homeowners are encouraged to practice careful vegetation management in proximity of their homes in order to reduce the spread of forest fire and to reduce the threat of property damage from wildfire.
-This may include the removal of ladder fuels such as low branches on trees and fuel on the ground.
-Non-combustible finishing on houses and buildings may be considered to reduce the threat of spreading fire. - (d) Map 1 designates select residential lands as Residential A & B, for which the principal use shall be single family detached housing and associated auxiliary uses, including
+- (a) Opportunities for affordable rental, seniors and special needs housing shall be made available through zoning providing for auxiliary dwellings, duplexes, suites within houses, mobile homes, special rental housing, transition homes, and full size second dwellings in most parts of the Plan area subject to parcel size and other requirements. - (b) Through the subdivision review process for subdivisions and building permit applications, homeowners or developers are encouraged to organize their projects to capitalize on available opportunities for implementation of sustainable building strategies for example, passive and active solar energy, particularly in off-grid areas, water conservation and green roofs.

-- auxiliary structures, limited commercial opportunities such as bed and breakfasts, home based business and food production and sales. - (e) Parcel size and land use requirements for the residential land use designation, to be regulated within the zoning bylaw as described in the specific land use designations described below.
+- (c) Homeowners are encouraged to practice careful vegetation management in proximity of their homes in order to reduce the spread of forest fire and to reduce the threat of property damage from wildfire.
+This may include the removal of ladder fuels such as low branches on trees and fuel on the ground. -Non-combustible finishing on houses and buildings may be considered to reduce the threat of spreading fire. - (d) Map 1 designates select residential lands as Residential A & B, for which the principal use shall be single family detached housing and associated auxiliary uses, including auxiliary structures, limited commercial opportunities such as bed and breakfasts, home based business and food production and sales. - (e) Parcel size and land use requirements for the residential land use designation, to be regulated within the zoning bylaw as described in the specific land use designations described below. - (e)(f) Property development in a Residential or Rural Residential designation adjacent to the Agricultural Land Reserve must include an on-site buffer to protect current and future agricultural uses.